icarusfactor/opensim-install/README.md

 ```

+**OpenSim Setup :**

-Now that we have setup the base opensim system we need to make sure the SystemD file is in place to start the server side program and an empty database is setup that uses the credtials in the [DatabaseService] section of the configuration file.
+Now that we have setup the base Opensim system we will use the screen command to do the inital start and setup of Opensim as currently the database is empty and needs to be setup and will pull the login credtials in the [DatabaseService] section of the configuration file.
+Later we will install an automatic start and stop program, just do not have a good way to do this from systemD as of yet and the one I use I made part of the OSMW package currently.

-Start the SystemD service and enter the inital database settings.
+We will change directory and manually start Opensim in a detached screen then reattach to the screen and enter the inital database settings.
+This will make it easier to switch to Opensim and back to commandline throughout the rest of the tutorial.
 ```
-service opensim start
+cd BASEPATH/opensim/bin/
+screen -S Opensim_1 -dm bash -c "mono --desktop -O=all OpenSim.exe";
 screen -r Opensim_1
 ```